BERNARD TRAINOR / GROUND STUDIO LANDSCAPES

 Ground Studio is proud to announce the launch of our new monograph Bernard Trainor / Ground Studio Landscapes.
-It is available for purchase May 21st.

 We are pleased to share news that Princeton Architectural Press has published a monograph featuring our landscapes.
 Landprints showcases ten of the most ambitious and inspiring landscapes through gorgeous photography and a critical analysis of the firm and these individual projects by author Susan Heeger.